Skip to main content

 There is an effective moratorium on high volume hydraulic fracturing for shale gas (“associated hydraulic fracturing” as defined by the Petroleum Act 1998) in England, and this will continue to apply to existing licences.
 This is in place because of concerns around prediction and management of induced seismicity from this type of hydraulic fracturing.
 There are similar restrictions in place across other parts of the UK.

-Low volume hydraulic fracturing activities, including for example “proppant squeezes”, take place at lower volumes than the thresholds for “associated hydraulic fracturing” and in a variety of geological contexts.
-These activities are therefore not currently in scope of the effective moratorium in England.
+Low volume hydraulic fracturing includes activities such as “proppant squeezes”, which take place at lower volumes than the thresholds for “associated hydraulic fracturing” and in a variety of geological contexts.
+The small number of these activities are not currently in scope of the effective moratorium in England, which only targeted high volume hydraulic fracturing for shale gas extraction.

 Department for Energy Security and Net Zero